 - — Shuly Wintner, Alon Lavie, and Brian MacWhinney, in Springer Lecture Notes in Computer Science

 a devastating critique of Steven Pinker’s Language Instinct … It’s written in a style that’s just as accessible as The Language Instinct – so if you’ve read The Language Instinct, this is for you!

 an impressive tour de force ... it does read very fluently and entertainingly ... many, if not all, of Sampson’s criticisms ... are persuasive

-- — James Hurford, Journal of Linguistics
+- — James Hurford, in Journal of Linguistics

 comprehensive, exhaustive, the product of ample research ... a most interesting and instructive book which I recommend to all linguists

-- — Ernst Pulgram, Language
+- — Ernst Pulgram, in Language

 In his wonderful book … Geoffrey Sampson uses textual evidence from corpora very effectively to counter [Chomsky’s] argument for innateness.

-- — David Hoover, Digital Humanities Quarterly
+- — David Hoover, in Digital Humanities Quarterly

 [a] devastating rebuttal of the linguistic theories of “nativism” in Stephen Pinker